yoonjk/VAD-VAR-Workshop/content/Watsonx/CodeAssistant/README.md

 toc: false
 ---

-# watsonx Code Assistant Technical Sales Workshop
+# IBM watsonx Code Assistant Technical Sales Workshop

-These labs show how watsonx Code Assistant is utilized by Red Hat Ansible Lightspeed to map natural language in to valid Ansible syntax.
+These labs show how IBM watsonx Code Assistant is utilized by Red Hat Ansible Lightspeed to map natural language in to valid Ansible syntax.

 ## Prerequisites